 - MATHEMATICS (MA1/MA2) AND NATURAL SCIENCE (NSL/NS2)

-Mathematical and scientific thinking are central to the liberal arts and to responsible citizenship.
+Mathematical and scientific thinking deepen our understanding of the natural, physical , created world.
+Your engagement with them is central to a liberal arts education as they provide necessary tools toward responsible citizenship.
 The required 10 credits must include:

 - Mathematics: one MA1 or MA2 course